 Computing

-The children at St Andrew’s have a range of technologies they can use to enhance their learning, this includes:
+The children at St Andrew’s have a range of technologies they can use to enhance their learning.
+This includes:

 - 30 laptops